Alpha-W0lf/content_platform/docs/001_rapid_dev_guide.md

 1.  **Local Setup:**
     *   Create a Python virtual environment.
     *   Install backend dependencies: `pip install -r src/backend/requirements.txt`
-    *   Set up a local PostgreSQL database (or use a separate Docker Compose setup for *just* the database).
+    *   Set up a local PostgreSQL database (or use a separate Docker Compose setup for *just* the database).  **This is key for fast development.**
     *   Configure your `src/backend/.env` file to point to the local database.
     *   Run Alembic migrations: `alembic upgrade head` (from within `src/backend`).

 2.  **Backend Development (Iterative):**
     *   **Spike:** Implement a simplified version of a feature (e.g., project creation) *without* tests.
 Use print statements for debugging.
+Work directly with your local Python environment and local database.
     *   **Test:** Write *targeted* tests for the core functionality.
     *   **Refactor:** Improve the code structure, add error handling, and add docstrings.
     *   **Repeat:** Move on to the next feature.